Physical Education (PEDU)

 A thorough study of the latest techniques of teaching and officiating girls' gymnastics.
 Balance beam, vaulting, uneven bars, tumbling, dance skills and routines, and officiating methods.

-Coaching principles and application to sport programs across a variety of developmental levels.
+Theoretical foundations of athletic and mental performance across a variety of contexts and developmental levels.

 Issues facing student athletes regarding their personal and career development beyond athletics.